Types of Respiratory Failure

 - Scoliosis or other spine problems, which can affect bones and muscles involved in breathing

-Acute respiratory failure is more common with an injury to the brain, chest, or lungs.
-So things like choking, drowning, or a blow to the chest could all do it.
+Acute respiratory failure is more common with an injury to your brain, chest, or lungs.
+Things like choking, drowning, or getting hit in the chest could all do it.
 A sudden, serious illness that affects breathing, like acute respiratory distress syndrome (ARDS), can also bring it on.

 What Are the Symptoms?